|Oracle Spatial User's Guide and Reference

 An extent or area of multidimensional space.

 A computer program designed to store and retrieve shared data.
 In a relational system, data is stored in tables consisting of one or more rows, each containing the same set of columns.
-Oracle8 is a relational database management system.
+Oracle8i is an object-relational database management system.
 Other types of database systems are called hierarchical or network database systems.

 The number of subdivision levels of data.

-A utility used with previous versions of Spatial Data Option to prepare data for loading into spatial tables.
+A utility used with previous releases of Spatial Data Option to prepare data for loading into spatial tables.
 Loading is now accomplished through SQL*Loader.

 The operation of arranging a set of items according to a key that determines the sequence and precedence of items.

 A generic term used to reference the mathematical concept of n-dimensional data.

 Data that is referenced by its location in n-dimensional space.
 The position of spatial data is described by multiple values.
 See also hyperspatial data.

 A model of how objects are located on a spatial context.